danchoi/fredit/README.md

 effectively into the Rails application development cycle.
 No, the answer is not to train everyone to be a Rails/jQuery/PostgreSQL/Haml/Git/CoffeeScript/MongoDB ninja.
-Part of the answer must be finding better ways to use people with a even just little bit of Ruby, HTML, JavaScript, and CSS knownledge to take some of the workload off our broad but still finite programming shoulders.
+Part of the answer must be finding better ways to allow people with a even just little bit of Ruby, HTML, JavaScript, and CSS knownledge to take some of the workload off our broad but still finite programming shoulders.
 Instead of looking for the next Haml or Slim, which shaves off yet